PwLDev/winboom/README.md

 <img src=".github/bsod.png" width="500"><br>

 > [!WARNING]
-> BSODs can cause data loss or some files to corrupt, so save everything just in case.
+> It's not a joke, it truly causes a system crash.
+BSODs can cause data loss or some files to corrupt, so save everything just in case.

 ## About
-**winboom** is a minimal program written in C++ designed to cause a BSOD by raising an exception in ntdll.dll in Windows.
+**winboom** is a tiny, totally unnecessary but undeniably fun program written in C++ designed to porposefully cause a BSOD by raising an exception in ntdll.dll in Windows.

-It's useful if you want to see the BSOD screen, or just play around with Windows.
+It gives you a dialog box asking if you want to crash your Windows system, if you click "yes", say goodbye to your Windows.
+Instant BSOD guaranteed!

 It works in any NT-based system (sorry MS-DOS folks), both physical and virtualised.